fangyuanmao/EMAG2-Completion/README.md

 **How to apply it for other datasets?**

-If you want train new model on new dataset, it is recommended to follow [guided-diffusion](https://github.com/openai/guided-diffusion) repository.
+If you want train new completion model on a new dataset, it is recommended to follow [guided-diffusion](https://github.com/openai/guided-diffusion) repository to obtain guided-diffusion model, then follow our completion method.

 ## Acknowledgements